Vyral/base-template/_posts/2022-08-11-these-past-2-years-have-been-a-blast.md

 {% include excerpt.html %}

 I’ve been on the Central Iowa Real Estate Scoreboard for over two years\!
-It’s been an incredible opportunity, so today I’ll go over some of my favorite moments.
+It has been an incredible opportunity, so today I’ll go over some of my favorite parts.

 I look forward to this show every week.
 Talking to guests and covering various headlines gives me a great reason to dive into topics more than I would have otherwise.
 Even just putting together the information is fun.